Tur\'an density of stars in uniformly dense hypergraphs: Introduction

 for all $k\ge 3$.
 When $k=3$, the upper and lower bounds coincide; however, for $k \ge 4$, a substantial gap remains.
 Consequently, Schacht~\cite{Schacht-ICM} posed the following problem in his lecture at the 2022 International Congress of Mathematicians (ICM): \begin{problem}[{\cite[Problem 3.4]{Schacht-ICM}}] Determine $\piv(S_k)$ for $k\ge 4$. \end{problem}

 For the above problem, the best known result was obtained by Lamaison and Wu~\cite{LW24}, who proved that the lower bound in~\eqref{eq:stars} is sharp for all $k\ge 48$.
 Using computer-assisted computations, they further remarked that the lower bound in~\eqref{eq:stars} appears to be sharp already for $k \ge 40$.
-In this paper, we extend the approach from~\cite{LW24} to establish the following theorem.
+In this paper, we extend the approach from~\cite{LW24} and prove that the palette construction giving the lower bound in~\eqref{eq:stars} is already optimal for all $k\ge 9$.

-\begin{theorem} $\piv (S_k)=\frac{k^2-5k+7}{(k-1)^2}$ for all $k\ge 11$. \end{theorem}
+\begin{theorem} $\piv (S_k)=\frac{k^2-5k+7}{(k-1)^2}$ for all $k\ge 9$. \end{theorem}